ryancole/formscript.js/readme.md

 Using the example above, the Object must have a property named `fields`. `fields` must be an embedded Object where each property specifies a desired HTML form field.
 The property name of each desired form field will be used within the generated HTML as the form field name.

 The desired form field Objects *must* have the following properties: `type` and `label`.
 The `type` property should be a string containing the HTML form field type.
-These map to the [types specified by the HTML spec](https://developer.mozilla.org/en-US/docs/HTML/Element/Input#Attributes) itself.
+These map to the [types specified by the HTML spec](https://developer.mozilla.org/en-US/docs/HTML/Element/Input#Attributes) itself, as well as additional elements such as `select`.

+Additional optional properties are necessary, depending on which form field type is being used.

 # Dependencies